Benefits of working in health

 The nursing degree apprenticeship trains people to become a graduate registered nurse through an apprenticeship route.
 You will be hired through an employer who will use their levy to release you to study part-time in a higher education institution and train in a range of practice placement settings.
 You will learn at Nursing and Midwifery Council (NMC) approved education providers and will be expected to achieve the same standards as other student nurses.

 T-Levels in health, science, and other areas (such as digital, business and administration or catering and hospitality) are also a great option.
-They are equivalent to 3 A-Levels and you will spend time on placement so that you can experience a real healthcare environment and learn from those already working in health and care.
+They are equivalent to three A-Levels and you will spend time on placement so that you can experience a real healthcare environment and learn from those already working in health and care.

-Visit the Career Pathways page to learn more about how you can build upon the skills you already have to become work-ready.
+Visit the Career pathways page to learn more about how you can build upon the skills you already have to become work ready.

 The NHS is in the public sector, which means the salaries are transparent and equitable.
-You will not see jobs advertised where โsalary is dependent on experience,โ or where you donโt find out the salary until after interview or wonder if you are being paid more or less than colleagues.
+You will not see jobs advertised where โsalary is dependent on experience,โ or where you do not find out the salary until after interview or wonder if you are being paid more or less than colleagues.

 Salaries in adult social care can vary as care providers are often independent businesses, but all organisations will pay at least theย national minimum wage.